radicleart/stxeco-vote/VOTING.md

 with solo stacker votes is more nuanced - see below for more info.

 We need to address this in future votes e.g. by improving messaging and additional UI/UX checks.

+Finally, large stake holders wish to preserve their privacy and ask for some voting information to be obfuscated.
+This runs contrary to the stx.eco principle of maximising openness and transparency.
+This is an area for further investigation where technologies like zero knowledge may be of service.

 ## Pool Stacker Voting